Choice of an Academic Major

 Consult the Penn State Bulletin for a listing of baccalaureate degree programs that are available at various Penn State campuses.
 Your adviser or the DUS programs coordinator at your campus can assist you in determining requirements.

 As a first-year student, you were asked to present your first, second, and third preferences for an academic major in response to a survey questionnaire.
-For some majors, you may have already been offered the opportunity to declare your choice and may have been granted entrance to the major.
+For some majors, you may have already been eligible to declare your choice and may have been granted entrance to the major.
 For other majors, you may declare your choice during your sophomore year but not later than the beginning of your fifth semester.

 Students are informed of the entrance to major process by their academic college.
 After the selection process is completed, students are informed of the results by the academic college in which the approved major resides.